๐Ÿ“—IELTS Academic/Sample Questions

 R

-Do the following statements agree with the information in the passage?
-Write TRUE if the statement agrees, FALSE if it contradicts it, or NOT GIVEN if the information is not provided.
+Do the following statements agree with the information given in the passage?
+Write TRUE if the statement agrees with the claims of the writer, FALSE if it contradicts the claims of the writer, or NOT GIVEN if it is impossible to say what the writer thinks about this.

 Explanation